Glossary of Formal Languages and Compilation

 Kayda

-A tabla composition with a fixed theme (mukhra) and systematic variations.
-Corresponds to BP3’s SUB1 mode.
+Tabla composition with a fixed theme (mukhra) and systematic variations.
+Uses complex grammatical structures (sub-grammars, templates), not simply SUB1 mode.

 Khali

-The “empty” (non-resonant) section of an Indian tāla cycle, where dry bols (tin, ta) replace resonant bols (dha, dhin).
+“Empty” section (without resonance) of an Indian tāla cycle, where dry bols (tin, ta) replace resonant bols (dha, dhin).

 → See B1, B3, M5